unsinc/uns-collector/README.md

 # uns-collector

-## This is a repository that will install the uns-collector when used with ansible-get
+## This is a repository that will install the uns-collector when used with ansible-pull

 ### Run the command ```sudo ansible-pull -U https://github.com/unsinc/uns-collector.git``` to have the following done on the system: